Biden waiving ethanol rule in bid to lower gasoline prices

 The waiver is another effort to help ease global energy markets that have been rocked since Russia invaded Ukraine.
 Last month, the president announced the U.S. will release 1 million barrels of oil per day from the nation’s strategic petroleum reserve over the next six months.
 His administration said that has helped to slightly reduce gas prices lately, after they climbed to an average of about $4.23 a gallon by the end of March, compared with $2.87 at the same time a year ago, according to AAA.

+“Not only is this decision a major win for American drivers and our nation’s energy security, it means cleaner options at the pump and a stronger rural economy,” Emily Skor, CEO of the biofuel trade association group Growth Energy, said in a statement.

-Members of Congress from both parties, as well as industry groups, had urged Biden to grant the E15 waiver.
+Members of Congress from both parties also had urged Biden to grant the E15 waiver.

 “Homegrown Iowa biofuels provide a quick and clean solution for lowering prices at the pump and bolstering production would help us become energy independent once again,″ said Iowa Republican Sen. Chuck Grassley.
 He was among nine Republican and seven Democratic senators from Midwestern states who sent Biden a letter last month urging him to allow year-round E15 sales.